-Supporting Actions: General ID Action Timeframe Ecological Bands Impacted 6.1 Continue to develop the healthy harbour website and use it as a central information site for publicly available data, including research, state of the environment monitoring and consent monitoring.
-Within three years High outcrops, forests, hills, lowlands, streams, wetlands, saltmarsh, taihua/ foreshore and harbour 6.2 Maintain all monitoring programmes outlined in Table IV in an integrated way, provide regular reviews and reporting and develop targets when the information is available to report progress.
-Within three years High outcrops, forests, hills, lowlands, streams, wetlands, saltmarsh, taihua/ foreshore and harbour 6.3 Provide a coordination function for science/research proposals so that all research is aligned with Whaka-Ora, Healthy Harbour and develop a prioritised list of research needs.
-Within three years High outcrops, forests, hills, lowlands, streams, wetlands, saltmarsh, taihua/ foreshore and harbour 6.4 Use the recommendations of the state of the takiwa, harbour hydrodynamics and sediment transport research, pollutant research and all monitoring programmes to continually revise actions under this plan, and develop measurable progress targets.
-4+ High outcrops, forests, hills, lowlands, streams, wetlands, saltmarsh, taihua/ foreshore and harbour 6.5 Review the effectiveness of the current regulatory framework, and identify opportunities to make the framework enabling for proven restoration actions, where required, to ensure: • Alignment with the goals of Whaka-Ora, Healthy Harbour • Providing for Ki uta ki tai integrated catchment management • Enabling implementation of the Key Focus Area Actions 4+ High outcrops, forests, hills, lowlands, streams, wetlands, saltmarsh, taihua/ foreshore and harbour 6.6 Identify how Whaka-Ora, Healthy Harbour might provide proactive direction to inform emergency recovery activities for extreme events such as storms, fire, and earthquakes.
-High outcrops, forests, hills, lowlands, streams, wetlands, saltmarsh, taihua/ foreshore and harbour 6.7 Review and update (where required) hazard response plans for Whakaraupō Harbour (oil / chemical spills).
-Taihua/foreshore 6.8 Review the effectiveness of existing maritime protocols, compliance, and enforcement activities to ensure that they appropriately manage introduced invasive marine species.
-Wetlands, saltmarsh, taihua/foreshore and harbour 6.9 Review statutory and non-statutory regional/city planning documents, strategies, and bylaws to determine if they are aligned with Whaka-Ora, Healthy Harbour.
+Supporting Actions: : General ID Action Timeframe Ecological Bands Impacted 6.1 Continue to develop the healthy harbour website and use it as a central information site for publicly available data, including research, state of the environment monitoring and consent monitoring.
+Within three years 6.2 Maintain all monitoring programmes outlined in Table V in an integrated way, provide regular reviews and reporting and develop targets when the information is available to report progress.
+Within three years 6.3 Provide a coordination function for science/research proposals so that all research is aligned with Whaka-Ora, Healthy Harbour and develop a prioritised list of research needs.
+Within three years 6.4 Use the recommendations of the state of the takiwa, harbour hydrodynamics and sediment transport research, pollutant research and all monitoring programmes to continually revise actions under this plan, and develop measurable progress targets.
+4+ 6.5 Review the effectiveness of the current regulatory framework, and identify opportunities to make the framework enabling for proven restoration actions, where required, to ensure: • Alignment with the goals of Whaka-Ora, Healthy Harbour • Providing for Ki uta ki tai integrated catchment management • Enabling implementation of the Key Focus Area Actions 4+ 6.6 Identify how Whaka-Ora, Healthy Harbour might provide proactive direction to inform emergency recovery activities for extreme events such as storms, fire, and earthquakes.
+4+ 6.7 Review and update (where required) hazard response plans for Whakaraupō Harbour (oil/chemical spills).
+4+ 6.8 Review the effectiveness of existing maritime protocols, compliance, and enforcement activities to ensure that they appropriately manage introduced invasive marine species.
+4+ 6.9 Review statutory and non-statutory regional/city planning documents, strategies, and bylaws to determine if they are aligned with Whaka-Ora, Healthy Harbour.
 The Regional Coastal Environment Plan is scheduled for review in 2020.
-High outcrops, forests, hills, lowlands, streams, wetlands, saltmarsh, taihua/ foreshore and harbour
+4+